This post includes a complete guide on coral reef fish and why they are essential. Read on.

 What Kind of Fish Are Mostly Found in Coral Reefs?

 Over 15,000 coral reef fishes can be found or identified, and many of them are commercially important fish species.
+This includes a wide range of tiny, colorful fishes found amid corals as well as the whale shark, the large reef fishes.
+The earliest known fishes are thought to have existed around 500 million years ago; they are known as jawless fishes, which included Hagfish and lampreys.
 Some of the most common reef fish found in coral reefs include the snapper, red bass, clownfish, butterflyfish, several species of coral trout, small crustaceans, and many other species.

-Even much marine tropical fish can be found close to coral reefs.
+Even many marine tropical coral reefs fish can be found close to coral reefs.
+Some of the top predators of reefs are:

 Which is the Biggest Fish Found in Coral Reefs?